 The proceedings will be conducted according to the Statutory Powers Procedure Act.
-Under Section 5 of the Canada Evidence Act, a witness may refuse to answer any question on the ground that the answer may tend to criminate the person, or may tend to establish his/her liability to a civil proceeding at the instance of the Crown or of any person.
+Under section 9 of the Evidence Act and section 5 of the Canada Evidence Act, any witness called may object to answer any question on the ground that the answer may tend to incriminate the person or may tend to establish his/her liability to a civil proceeding at the instance of the Crown or of any person.